Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Strategy 3: Use Chat Funnels to Warm Up Visitors

-It’s exhausting for you, and it makes the conversation take twice as long.
+It’s exhausting for you, and it just makes the conversation take forever.

-That’s exactly what happens when a cold visitor drops into your live chat with no context.
+That’s exactly what it feels like when someone completely cold drops into your live chat without any context.

 Chat Funnels solve this by making sure every visitor who reaches your team is already informed, already interested, and already clear on what they want.